 The overall results across the PWT7.1 data on real GDPPC produce 153 episodes of growth acceleration and 161 episodes of growth deceleration on the sample of 125 countries.
-Only six countries of the 125 with adequate data had no breaks at all.
-Many OECD countries had only one break (generally a deceleration after the post WWII rapid growth).
-The typical developing country therefore had on average three growth episodes.
+Only six

 II.E) Growth Episodes: Biggest Total Gains

 Based on this decomposition of growth of each country we can report on the biggest episodes of growth acceleration (all results are based on EM{PRM} but the results are quite similar using the world average counter-factual).